Faithful Implementations of Distributed Algorithms and Control Laws

 \subsubsection{Necessity of indirect Groves mechanisms}

-We prove in Theorem \ref{theoconverse} that incentive compatible indirect mechanism must be in the class of indirect Groves mechanisms whenever the space $\Theta_i$ for some $i$ is rich enough to parametrize all quadratic cost functions.
-This is an extension of the Green-Laffont Theorem \cite{green1977} to the indirect setting.
+We prove in Theorem \ref{theoconverse} that incentive compatible indirect mechanisms must be in the class of indirect Groves mechanisms whenever the space $\Theta_i$ for some $i$ is rich enough to parametrize all quadratic cost functions.
+This is an extension of the Green-Laffont Theorem \cite{green1977} to the indirect mechanism setting.